Crypto, Taxes, and Freedom: John Jay Singleton on Beating the IRS and Owning Your Wealth

 Yeah, we can have more of these discussions.

-I mean, the buttons the tax stuff is that's pretty simple, straightforward.
+I mean, but the tax stuff is pretty simple, straightforward.

 Yeah.